The much anticipated Essential Services Commission (ESC) determination on the 2016-17 Higher Cap applications is now out.

 - measure the extent to which your plans, actions, culture and messaging are aligned with your vision, mission and values and the extent to which your employees are engaged

 In summary, employers can determine what exactly attracts and retains people within their organisation to identify or enhance their own EVP.
-This can be achieved via the use of staff survey tools, such as Insync Surveys’: employee survey, entry survey, exit interview and focus groups.
+This can be achieved via the use of staff survey tools, such as Insync’s: employee engagement survey, entry survey, exit interview and focus groups.
 Organisations may also look at their vision, mission and value statements and the role they play in creating their EVP.
 All this valuable information can then be used to develop an EVP, which makes your organisation the obvious choice for attracting and retaining talented people over your competition.

 Cornish, A. (2003) How to…form a resourcing strategy.
 People Management, p.44-45.